thunderbird/webext-docs/composeAction.rst

       :name: [``default_area``]
       :type: (`string`)

-      Defines the location the composeAction will appear by default.
-The default location is maintoolbar.
+      Defines the location the composeAction will appear.
+The default location is ``maintoolbar``.

       Supported values: